Khan/genqlient/docs/DESIGN.md

 # Design decisions

 This file contains a log of miscellaneous design decisions in genqlient.
+They aren't all necessarily up to date with the exact implementation details, but are preserved here as context for why genqlient does X thing Y way.

 ## Types